itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.15.9 =
+= 2.15.10 =
-* This release adds new filters to the Affiliates API and improves the appearance of the registration form settings.
+* This release fixes a compatibility issue with MySQL 5.7.3 and above.